mashkn/Spritzed/README.md

-# Solo-Project---Minced
+# Solo-Project---Spritzed
-Digital cookbook to answer 'What's for dinner?'
+Digital cocktail book for all your holiday drink needs.